 Walk through the peaceful grounds at Lakewood and admire the changing of the seasons at our annual Fall Colors Celebration!
 This event is free and open to the public.
-Activities include free apple cider, the Living Memory Tree, self-guided tours, and more to be announced.
-At this time we are not planning to offer trolley tours for the safety of our guests.
+Activities include free apple cider, the Living Memory Tree, trolley tours, and more to be announced.

 You can enjoy the following free activities from 12-4 p.m. (no ticket required):

 - Sip warm apple cider as you stroll through the gorgeous Lakewood grounds and admire the beautiful tree canopy

 - Tie a ribbon to the Living Memory Tree to honor someone you’ve loved and lost

 - Explore the grounds using our self-guided walking tour brochure (PDF)

 - Walk through the historic Lakewood Memorial Chapel

 - Check back for more information about trolley tours

 While you’re enjoying the tree canopy, take a moment to stop by the chapel, which will be open to guests during this event.
 This stunning chapel is one of our city’s most beloved architectural treasures.
 Because of its incredible beauty and historical significance, it is a popular place for end-of-life ceremonies, weddings, concerts, tours and other celebrations of beauty, art and remembrance.

 Dedicated in 1910, the Chapel was modeled after the Hagia Sophia in Istanbul by prominent Minneapolis architect Harry Wild Jones.
 Its 10-million piece mosaic interior, created by New York designer Charles Lamb, features a 40-foot high dome ringed with stained glass windows and 12 mosaic angels.